skerkour/bloom-legacy/blog/content/2019-december-update.md

 enterprise go bakrupt?
 If the enteprise decides to kill the product because it's not enough profitable?
 If the enterprise's cloud get hacked?
 If an embargo is promulgated?
 If internet is cut for some days/weeks?

-Cloud induces dependency which is the exact opposite of enmpowerement.
+Cloud induces dependency which is the exact opposite of empowerement.

 ### Native applications